 CBT programs vary in length from three months to six months

-Offenders with an identified criminogenic need for substance use disorder, criminal thinking, anger management and family relationships.
+Offenders with an identified criminogenic need for CBT are eligible.

-Offenders are assigned by a Classification Committee, up to five years prior to release based on assessed need.
+Offenders are assigned by the Classification Committee, up to five years prior to release based on assessed need.

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram